- About Us

 Local communities around the U.S. turn to UANI for leadership on the Iranian nuclear issue as well as for resources such as news, research, speakers and UANI programs and projects.
 As part of its grassroots activities UANI organizes onsite protests at corporate offices and headquarters nationwide.
 UANI has protested in front of the offices of Honeywell, Maersk, Siemens, Sinopec, Eni, Nokia and other leading corporations with Iran business operations.

 Beginning in 2009, UANI has organized and led efforts to compel New York area hotels and venues to not host Ahmadinejad and the Iranian delegation during the UN General Assembly’s (UNGA) annual September meeting in New York City.
 When the Iranian regime visits New York, it is essential that it faces diplomatic isolation for its egregious violation of international law and norms.
-As part of this annual Hotels Campaign, UANI and its supporters have successfully urged a number of venues to decline accommodations for Ahmadinejad.
+As part of this annual UN General Assembly Campaign, UANI and its supporters have successfully urged a number of venues to decline accommodations for Ahmadinejad.
 Ultimately, UANI believes no venue should be providing accommodation for such a leader without incurring severe reputational and financial consequences.